Code-Institute-Submissions/artontray-PROJECT3/README.md

 - As a First Time Visitor, I want immediately to understand the main purpose of the game.
 - I want to be able to quickly understand the game controls and mechanics in order to enjoy playing the game
 - I want to be able to consult the game instructions as many time I want.
-- I want to be able to see my score as I play the game.
+- I want to be able to see my score after each game.
 - I would like to play a simple game, with a fairly short play time.

-Considering that there is no possibility to login for the user, all users are considered as "first time visitor".
+Considering that there is no possibility to login for the user, the Game is built in the way that :
+  - As long as you perform at least one game, your name and scoring is registered into database
+  - if your name is already on the database, your score for each game will be updated only if scoring is better
+  -
-But the Game is built in the way that if you use the same username, you can try to challenge yourself getting a better scoring on each game.
+getting a better scoring on each game.

 ![scoring](assets/images/readme-images/scoring.png)